 Work should be challenging but not debilitating.
 If you’re chronically exhausted, losing sleep, suffering from headaches, or experiencing other physical symptoms, this may be your body’s way of telling you your career is not right for you.

 Being permanently stressed can also impact your relationships with others close to you.
 Have your friends and family commented on your irritability or constant complaining?
-If work is turning you into an unhappy or bitter person, start to explore activities that will make you feel like yourself again.
+If work turns you into an unhappy or bitter person, start to explore activities that will make you feel like yourself again.

 6. You daydream about a new career.